justinknguyen/Pi-Guide/Raspberry Pi 4/Uninstalled Programs/03 - AltServer.md

         Finished!
         ```
     - If it doesn't finish and freezes, restart the Pi and start from Step 5 again.
-### Configuring services to run automatically on the Pi
+### Configuring Services to Run Automatically on the Pi
 7. We need to make `netmuxd` and `AltServer` run on start if the Pi is rebooted.
 Open up crontab:
     ```
     sudo crontab -e